 Many individuals are perplexed by the purpose and function of a will and a trust.
 It is common to wonder which is best for you or if both are necessary when navigating the many elements of estate planning.

 The choices you have made throughout your life are unique, so the will or trust you build will be the same.
-The attorneys at Law Office of M. Kent Olsen, can efficiently and affordably help you make decisions that will result in the best outcome possible in the estate plan you leave for your family.
+The attorneys at Olsen & Mahoney, LLP, can efficiently and affordably help you make decisions that will result in the best outcome possible in the estate plan you leave for your family.
 Contact us to learn more about your trust options in Colorado.

 What Is The Difference Between A Trust And A Will?